rbisdorff/Digraph3/docSphinx/tutorial.rst

 	 Valuation in range: -37.00 to +37.00; global concordance: +31.00
 	>>> ...

 This time, we observe a considerable out-performance of *a03* against *a02* on criterion g02 (see second row in the relation table above).
-We therefore notice a positively polarised *certainly confirmed* outranking situation in this case [BIS-2013]_.
+We therefore notice a positively polarized *certainly confirmed* outranking situation in this case [BIS-2013]_.

 Recoding the valuation
 ......................